-When examining an Ipoh tourist attraction map, be sure to look for the areas with street art.
+Don’t miss the street art which you can find on an Ipoh tourist attraction map.
 Most of the Ipoh must see street art can be found in Old Town.
 Doing a walking tour of all the art displays is a great way to enjoy an afternoon.

 Address: Throughout the Old Town of Ipoh